 For choosing CBD products here are some guidelines to help you.

 Be wary of fraudulent medical claims.
-At this point, there is just not enough scientific information or extensive research to say that CBD is safe during pregnancy or breastfeeding.
+There is just not enough scientific information or extensive research to say that CBD is safe during pregnancy or breastfeeding.

 FDA Disclosure: These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.

 Medical Disclaimer: This article does not constitute a legal or medical endorsement.
 It is up to you to seek medical attention or advice of a medical practitioner and to make sure CBD or medical marijuana is legal in your area of residence.
 See the full medical disclaimer here.